PrathxmOp/dab-downloader/README.md

 **"It worked fine last week but now nothing works"**
 - ✅ This is expected during development - update immediately
-- ✅ Join Signal group for real-time fixes
+- ✅ Join Discord group for real-time fixes
 - ✅ Help me by reporting what broke

 </details>